Marian Anderson: Early life and education

 Anderson attended Stanton Grammar School, graduating in 1912.
 Although her family could not pay for any music lessons or high school, Anderson continued to perform wherever she could and learn from anyone willing to teach her.
 Throughout her teenage years, she remained active in her church's musical activities and was now involved heavily in the adult choir.
 She became a member of the Baptists' Young People's Union and the Camp Fire Girls, which provided her with some, though limited, musical opportunities.
-Eventually, the People's Chorus of Philadelphia and the pastor of her church, Reverend Wesley Parks, along with other leaders of the black community, raised the money she needed to get singing lessons with Mary Saunders Patterson and to attend South Philadelphia High School, from which she graduated in 1921.
+Eventually, the People's Chorus of Philadelphia and the pastor of her church, Reverend Wesley Parks, along with other leaders of the Black community, raised the money she needed to get singing lessons with Mary Saunders Patterson and to attend South Philadelphia High School, from which she graduated in 1921..
+Anderson then applied to the Philadelphia Music Academy, which refused to admit her because of its all white policy.

-Undaunted, Anderson pursued studies privately in her native city through the continued support of the Philadelphia black community, first with Agnes Reifsnyder, then Giuseppe Boghetti.
+Undaunted, Anderson pursued studies privately in her native city through the continued support of the Philadelphia Black community, first with Agnes Reifsnyder, then Giuseppe Boghetti.
 She met Boghetti through the principal of her high school.
 Anderson auditioned for him by singing "Deep River"; he was immediately brought to tears.
 Boghetti scheduled a recital of English, Russian, Italian and German music at The Town Hall in New York City in April 1924; it took place in an almost empty hall and received poor reviews.

 In 1923, Anderson made her first recordings for the Victor Talking Machine Company in Camden, New Jersey.